 New HCV treatments can result in a cure for approximately 95% of people who take them.
 People who are cured of HCV experience multiple health benefits and are significantly less likely to develop severe liver disease, liver cancer, and liver failure, which are often very costly conditions.
 Eliminating hepatitis requires increasing access to screening, diagnosis, and early HCV treatment, which together will save lives, reduce new infections, and control health care costs.
 These goals are described in the The Viral Hepatitis National Strategic Plan: A Roadmap to Elimination 2021-2025.

 States are key leaders in public health innovation, but do not always have opportunities to share effective strategies and collaborate to identify solutions to common challenges.
-The Affinity Group addresses this need by bringing states together to support developing and implementing innovative strategies for scaling up HCV screening, treatment, and cure.
+The Affinity Group addressed this need by bringing states together to support developing and implementing innovative strategies for scaling up HCV screening, treatment, and cure.

 - Foster state collaboration and share promising practices;